A 15 min tutorial for Adaptive Sparse Grid (ASG)

 sss

-The 1st row displays the result of ASG, while the 2nd row displays the result of RPL.
-One can find that within the given tolerance, ASG uses only 30% many supporting nodes cp.
-RPL, while:
+The first row displays the result of ASG, while the second row shows the result of RPL.
+It can be observed that, within the given tolerance, ASG uses only 30% as many supporting nodes compared to RPL, while:

-Remark: The bad interpolation accuracy at the lower bound of x could raise quantitatively significant issues in specific context of economic research (e.g. Hand-to-Mouth households, wealth distribution in Aiyagari model.)
+Remark: The poor interpolation accuracy near the lower bound of x can lead to quantitatively significant issues in specific economic research contexts, such as studies on Hand-to-Mouth households or wealth distribution in the Aiyagari model.

 5.1.2 2D example